thegooddocsproject/templates/code-of-conduct/template-code-of-conduct-response-plan.md

 ### Recommend

-Once an initial risk or impact level has been assigned, the investigating moderator should send a private message to the rest of the community moderators through email.
+Once an initial severity or impact level has been assigned, the investigating moderator should send a private message to the rest of the community moderators through email.
 Moderators who have recused themselves over conflicts of interest should not be included in this email.
-A separate direct message on Slack to notify the other moderators to check for the email would also be appropriate to ensure everyone is aware of the email.
+It would also be appropriate to send a separate direct message on Slack to notify the other moderators to check for the email to ensure everyone is aware of the email.

 In the email, indicate your assessment of the incident’s severity and impact level and your recommended response.
-See the [Code of Conduct](CODE_OF_CONDUCT.md) for the four possible responses to a conduct violation (correction, warning, temporary ban, permanent ban).
+See the [Code of Conduct](code-of-conduct.md) for the four possible responses to a conduct violation (correction, warning, temporary ban, permanent ban).

+Community moderators have an ethical responsibility to respond as soon as possible and work toward consensus.
+Delaying action in response to the Code of Conduct violation can possibly make the situation worse.

-Community moderators should respond as soon as possible whether they concur with the incident severity and impact levels and the recommended response.
+In their response, moderators should indicate whether they agree with the incident severity and impact levels and the recommended response.
 If community moderators disagree with the original assessment, the moderators should indicate the nature of their disagreement.
 Where disagreements occur, the committee should work quickly to reach a consensus (ideally within 1-2 days) and may require a video conference discussion.
 If a consensus cannot be reached and has ended in a stalemate, the response should be put to a vote.
 In incidents where a tied vote occurs, the chair of the community moderators acts as the deciding vote.